slashrsm/imagecrop/README.txt

 Description
 -----------
-This module makes a javascript toolbox action available thanks to the power of Imagecache 2.
+This module makes a javascript toolbox action available thanks to the power of Imagecache.
 It can currently 'hook' into several modules by adding a 'javascript crop' link on the edit forms of supported modules and/or fields.
 The popup window will display all available imagecache presets with a javascript crop action.
 In your theming you can use the imagecache theme function with